 Militants, armed with guns and machetes, storm into a predominantly Christian village and begin indiscriminately slaughtering men, women and children.

-For example, 22 July 2020 militants with knives and machetes broke into homes of a mainly-Christian village Kizachi in southern Kaduna State murdering
+For example, on July 22, 2020, militants with knives and machetes broke into homes of a mainly Christian village, Kizachi, in southern Kaduna State, murdering:

 Kefas Monday, 17